alexiamcdonald/metaprogramming/slides/script.md

 Candy talks about herself and then says.

-Candy - "Metaprogramming seems intimidating, Alexia.
+Candy - "Metaprogramming sounds intimidating, Alexia.
 I'm not sure I could do it"

 Alexia - "Candy, Metaprogramming is just misunderstood.
 I'll show you but first I need to explain a few things."